 The regiment did not take part in Pickett’s Charge on the 3rd, but advanced to cover the retreat of Pickett’s Division.
 Its casualties for the battle were 41 men killed and 148 wounded.

-Ensign Alexander Langston was killed carrying the colors.
+Ensign Alexander Langston of Company C was killed carrying the colors.
 Lieutenants Mathew Rice and Seaborn Bell were wounded, both losing a leg.
-Captains John Reid and Dennis Sanders were wounded and captured, and Lieutenant James Lindsey was mortally wounded and captured.
-Captain Joseph McCre, Adjutant Samuel L. Alexander and Lieutenant Seaborn J. Bell were wounded.
-Captains William Carswell, Stephen Corker and Clairborne Snead and Lieutenant Reuben McAlpin were captured.
+Captains John Reid of Company B and Dennis Sanders of Company C were wounded and captured.
+Lieutenant James Lindsey was mortally wounded and captured.
+Captains William Carswell of Company I and Joseph McCrea of Company L, Adjutant Samuel L. Alexander and Lieutenant Seaborn J. Bell were wounded.
+Captains Stephen Corker of Company A and Clairborne Snead of Company G and Lieutenant Reuben McAlpin were captured.

 |July 4-5||Large campfires were built, then the regiment marched at dusk to Fairfield and over Monterey Pass to Maryland and into defensive lines near Hagerstown.|